jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

 SQL or Structured Query Language is the language used to access and manipulate databases and data within databases.
 Microsoft SQL Server uses a specific kind of Structured Query Language called Transact-SQL or T-SQL.

+#### 2. What's a SQL view?

+A view is the virtual result set of a pre-written SQL query.
+That result set can then itself be queried against.
+Views are virtual because they don't actually exist as part of a database schema.
+They're dynamically generated only when requested.

 ```sql
 -- Example view.
 CREATE VIEW vwCustomersAndOrders